 After a couple of hours of rigorous testing between various microphones at our local Tom Lee Music branch (the Canadian version of Guitar Center), we both knew that we had a winner: the Rode NT1A, an excellent all-around large diagphragm condenser microphone for home recording.

 Back in 2004, the Rode NT1A won Electronic Musician’s Editor’s Choice award.
-The fact that it’s still a best-seller in music stores across the world almost a decade later speaks volumes about its quality.
+The fact that it’s still a best-seller in music stores across the world over a decade later speaks volumes about its quality.

 But enough chit-chat, let’s get to the actual review.